aditics/Painterly/index.md

  *  A paint() function will be implemented to superimpose the painted layers one on top of the other.
 The layer produced with the smallest brush sized will be on top.
 If given brush sizes are 8, 4, and 2, then,
   * Layer for radius 8 will be produced.
   * Layer for radius 4 will be produced.
 This layer will be merged on top of the previous layer.
   * Layer for radius 2 will be produced.
 This layer will be merged on top of the previous layer.
-This will be the final result
+This will be the final result.

 ##  Showcase:
 ![2](images/2.PNG)